nomisRev/kategory-annotations/README.md

 ### Current status

-* We are analyzing `@implicit` annotations in code and generating kotlin files at compile time.
+* We are analyzing `@implicit` annotations in code and generating kotlin files at compile time using [KotlinPoet](https://github.com/square/kotlinpoet).
 * We are generating a double version of the annotated class and excluding the original one from compilation using Gradle, so the user can only reference the generated one when using it.